 i. determining the lawfulness of any processing, performing any required data protection impact assessments, and accounting to regulators and individuals, as may be needed;

-ii. making reasonable efforts to verify parental consent when data is collected on a data subject under 16 years of age;
+ii. making reasonable efforts to verify parental consent when data is collected on a Data Subject under 16 years of age;

-iii. providing relevant privacy notices to data subjects as may be required in your jurisdiction, including notice of their rights and provide the mechanisms for individuals to exercise those rights;
+iii. providing relevant privacy notices to Data Subjects as may be required in your jurisdiction, including notice of their rights and provide the mechanisms for individuals to exercise those rights;

 iv. responding to requests from individuals about their data and the processing of the same, including requests to have personal data altered, corrected, or erased, and providing copies of the actual data processed;

-v. implementing your own appropriate technical and organizational measures to ensure and demonstrate processing in accord with this DPA;
+v. implementing your own appropriate technical and organizational measures to ensure and demonstrate processing in accord with this DPA; and

 vi. notifying individuals and any relevant regulators or authorities of any incident as may be required by law in your jurisdiction.